s0159140/HumanActivityRecognition/README.md

   * the means over each of the columns retained in step 2
 * The result will be returned in a text file HAR_tidy.txt, located in the working directory.

+##Background of the data
+*The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+* Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+* Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+* The experiments have been video-recorded to label the data manually.
+* The obtained dataset has been randomly partitioned into two sets: training data and test data